 Spring has sprung!
 Have you been checking off your March gardening to-do list?
 We recommend different products throughout the year to help you get the most out of your gardens.
-We have two products that we know will benefit you and up your gardening game.
-Check them out:
+We have three product recommendations to help reduce your work load as the season progresses.

-Dormant Spray is made up of Paraffinic Oil and water and is for use on ornamental trees, shrubs, fruit trees, and shade trees.
+Dormant Oil is made up of Paraffinic Oil and water and is for use on ornamental trees, shrubs, fruit trees, and shade trees.
 One we recommend is Hi-Yield Dormant Spray, but there are a few varieties we carry that all work very well and are designed for slightly different conditions.

 They are used to control pests and insects on trees and shrubs by covering leaves and limb surfaces, killing insects and insect eggs.
 They aren’t toxic or harmful to helpful pollinators because it dissipates quickly before pollinators arrive later in the spring.
 It’s also safe to use around children and pets.

-Dormant spray is effective on aphids, mealybugs, thrips, whiteflies, adelgids, leafhoppers, mites, and more!
-It is the most effective on young insects so spraying before they hatch and are active is important.
-Mature insect pests are harder to get rid of.
+Dormant oil is effective on aphids, mealybugs, thrips, whiteflies, adelgids, leafhoppers, mites, and more!
+It is the most effective on eggs and young insects so spraying before they hatch and are active is important.
+Mature insects create more work to eradicate from your plants.

 As the name implies, you should use it when your tree or shrub is dormant but the buds are swollen and about to break open.
-Depending on which Dormant Spray you use, there are other factors that can affect its effectiveness so be sure to read the label.
-Our favorite dormant spray is the ferti-lome Hi-Yield Dormant Spray and you shouldn’t use it if the temperatures exceed 85 degrees.
-Typically try to avoid spraying on hot, sunny days or when the temperature is close to freezing.
-Ideal conditions for spraying are 40-70 degrees.
+Depending on which Dormant Oil you use, there are other factors that can affect its effectiveness so be sure to read the label.
+We recommend spraying when temps are at least 40 degrees but never above 85 degrees.
+Ideally, the temperature range is between 50-70 with no precipitation for 48 hours after application.
 If the buds have already opened, do not use it as it will impact the development of fruit and will adversely affect pollination.

 Pre-emergent is an herbicide that prevents seeds from setting root, significantly reducing the amount of weeds that you will have to pull.
-As the name suggests, it works before the weeds have begun to sprout.
-It prevents seeds from developing, but will not affect plants that already have roots growing.
+As the name suggests, it works before the weed seeds have begun to sprout.
+It prevents tiny from developing, but will not affect plants that already have roots growing.
 As such, once the weeds have started growing, pre-emergent will not be effective (though, if you pull the weeds and then apply it, it will work for the prevention of new seed development).

 Pre-emergent creates a protective layer in the soil.
 It contains chemicals that prevent seed development.
 As weed seeds begin to germinate, the roots will hit the protective layer.
 As it is a herbicide the product will prevent it from continuing its growth.
 You will never see the starts peeking through the soil!!

-As we mentioned pre-emergent should be applied before weeds start to emerge from the ground.
+As we mentioned, pre-emergent should be applied before weeds start to emerge from the ground.
 Weeds have different germination periods, but the end of March or early in April will have the best effect.
 It’s better to apply it too early than too late.
 Apply pre-emergent evenly to the needed area and then water it in to solidify the protective layer - unless you are applying a liquid pre-emergent, then there is no need to water it in.

-Subscribe to our newsletter (can you put the link to the newsletter here so they can easily subscribe?) to make sure you don’t miss all of our new products and product recommendations.
+Subscribe to our newsletter to make sure you don’t miss all of our new products and product recommendations.

-March means that spring is almost here - the first official day of spring is Sunday, March 20th.
-We are springing forward, days are getting longer, and plants are starting to sprout up from the ground.
-We are even enjoying some early spring blooms like Helleborus and pansies.
-It’s time to get busy and start prepping your garden for the growing season.
-We’ve got some tips and tricks to share with you.
+March brings with it the glorious days of spring - the first official day of spring is March 20th.
+We are springing forward, days are getting longer, and plants will start peeking their way up through the soil.
+While we enjoy a few late winter blooms, like Hellebore and Pansies, it is time to start prepping your garden for the growing season.
+Below are some tips and tricks to help you get ready.

 Add these tasks to your March gardening “To-Do List”:

 Early March is the time to prune peach, plum, cherry, and apricot trees.
-If you hadn’t pruned your apple trees and any other shade or fruit tree back in February, prune them now as well.
+If you didn't prune your apple trees or other deciduous trees in February, prune them now as well.
 Apply Dormant Oil, also known as Horticultural Oil, to ornamentals, fruit trees, shrub and shade trees to help control insects such as aphids, scale, and mites that will be coming back in the spring.

-As the snow melts away, it’s time to shake off the winter vibes and remove the winter layer of mulch from around perennials and roses.
+As the snow melts away, it’s time to remove the winter layer of mulch from around perennials and roses.
 Rake out debris from your flower and shrub beds.
-If you are planning on moving your shrubs, do it now before they start to bud.
+If you are planning on moving your perennials, do it now before they start to bud.

 Once the soil has dried out enough, nutrient-rich compost can be added to flower beds.
 Don’t work the soil if it’s too wet because it causes compaction (cement-like texture in the soil).

 You may also like to read: 5 Things to do While Waiting for Spring